CtrlK

 Distinctiveness Conflict Risk

-The term 'Commit Message Formatter' is somewhat specific to git/version control domain, which provides some distinctiveness.
-However, without concrete actions described, it could overlap with other git-related skills.
+The name 'Commit Message Formatter' is somewhat specific to a niche (git commits), but without describing actual capabilities, it could overlap with other git-related skills.
+The lack of detail makes conflict assessment difficult.

 2 / 3